superflows-dev/superflows-docs/docs/navigation.md

 ### Step 3 - Routing

 Routing is enabled by default.
-Every hash link specified in the SfNav component needs to be backed by its separate html component.
+Every hash link specified in the SfNav supermod needs to be backed by its separate html component.
 For example the links in the brand info section (above section), contains #home as the link.
 For routing to work, simply create a separate home.html component for it.
 SfNav will then automatically take care of routing.

 ```html